 “Hundreds of thousands of Americans have lost or will lose their health insurance, and taxpayers are still on the hook,” Sen. Orrin Hatch (R-Utah) said at a Senate Finance hearing on the co-ops in January 2016.
 “In some ways, the co-ops were doomed to fail from the outset … they were limited to less profitable markets, had no historical claims data and no brand recognition or trust.”

 Even the ACA’s most devoted supporters have been forced to acknowledge that part of the law was a bust.
-Four years since the marketplaces opened for business, just three of 23 original co-ops are still operating: Maine Community Health Options, Montana Health Cooperative and Wisconsin’s Common Ground Healthcare Cooperative.
+Four years since the marketplaces opened for business, just four of 23 original co-ops are still operating: Maine Community Health Options, Montana Health Cooperative, Wisconsin’s Common Ground Healthcare Cooperative and New Mexico Health Connections.

 The commercial group business of a fourth co-op in New Mexico has been acquired by health-plan manager Evolent Health, although that co-op continues to sell individual plans.
 And the group organized in 2010 to support the co-ops — the National Alliance of State Health Co-ops — has shuttered.